 5. In your “Failure is an option” post you write “We all have to get used to failure, because it will happen often in our careers.
-This does not make you an imposter, especially if you can intellectually defend your work. ” Are impostor feelings something you experienced personally and then overcame?
-And/or is this something you see in students you mentor?
-Do you have any advice for other researchers on HOW to have the power to overcome this?
+This does not make you an imposter” Can you elaborate on this?

 I have felt outside of my league many, many times in this profession.
 As a grad student it was learning electrophysiology, as a post-doc it was essentially teaching myself neuroscience and of course the awful experience of applying and getting rejected many times for faculty positions.
 As a faculty member, the evisceration of my grants has been very disheartening.
 I don’t know if I have fully overcome these feelings (which I would presume are perfectly natural), I just keep trying to do my job to the best of my ability.

-6. You mentioned you wrote about “your mediocrity” before in your “Working class scientist” post, where you more or less rank yourself against what is considered successful in your field / career stage.
+6. You mentioned you wrote about “your mediocrity” before in your “Working class scientist” post, where you rank yourself against your field / career stage.
 Is this something you’ve done throughout your career?

 I think everyone aspires to be the best, but there is always someone better.
 This is true in any field or profession.
 I think the point of this post is that I am perfectly fine with this, and I am happy both personally and professionally.

-7. In this same post you conclude you are an “average Joe” and that you survive by “working your ass off”.
-This is a positive message to junior researchers, in a sense that “everybody can get there with hard work”.
-But to be honest, I think it might also encourage imposter feelings – for junior researchers who are worried they won’t be able to work hard enough to keep my heads above water.
-Have you considered junior researchers might interpret your post this way?
+7. In this same post you conclude you survive by “working your ass off”.
+This is a positive message in a sense that “everybody can get there with hard work”.
+But to be honest, I think it might also encourage imposter feelings – for junior researchers who are worried they won’t be able to work hard enough to keep their heads above water.
+Have you considered this?

 Let me counter with this post.